nikodunk/blog/content/a-node-js-developer-discovers-rails.md

 image: /chicago/Winslow_Homer_The_Herring_Net.jpg
 ---

 I learned to code in the Javascript stack [1] and am building a Javascript based product [2].
-I never questioned that this stack is a good default: a lot of software companies use it, it’s shiny and new, JS everywhere is good, and I can get things done.
-But for my new side project I decided to try Rails because friends always say how easy it was to use, how the Node ecosystem makes you re-invent the wheel for every project, and that despite some perception that Ruby on Rails is ‘over’ it was somehow more enjoyable than the Node based stack.
-And wow - coming from the current Javascript ecosystem makes discovering Rails a revelation.
+I never questioned this stack: many companies default to it, JS everywhere seems good, and the community is big.
+But for my new side project I decided to try Rails because despite some perception that Ruby on Rails is ‘over’, people in HN comments say it was somehow more enjoyable than the newer Node based stack.
+Having tried it I can say wow - coming from the current Javascript ecosystem makes discovering Rails a revelation.

 ## Happiness
 Building the web app in Rails took me 2 days – the same thing in Node would have taken 2 weeks.
 I’ve also included things I wouldn’t have attempted to build on Node/Express until I proved the idea out (editing a profile?
 Psht please - I’ll wait till someone requests that).
+People in the HN comments always accuse the Node ecosystem of making you re-invent the wheel for every project.
+But I thought that was just the way things were.
+Now I realize the truth to their words.

 I feel like a productive founder building a pleasant product with god-like speed instead of a grim developer taking shortcuts to an MVP.

-It turns out that while the uninitiated don’t consider it the newest technology, a happy subculture of entrepreneurs and corps keep Rails not only up to date but keep adding amazing features like an easy to use Websockets implementation and Hotwire with every release.
+It turns out that while the uninitiated don’t consider it the newest technology, a happy subculture of entrepreneurs and corps keep Rails more than up to date.
+They keep adding amazing new features like an easy to use Websockets implementation.
+Or a reactive app technology called Hotwire.
 It’s like discovering a secret society that’s been hiding in plain sight.

 ## Plumbing with JS frameworks
 I decided to try Rails after writing boilerplate in Node for two hours with Express, Postgres, EJS, Knex, etc and having a simple ‘hello world’ to show for it.